d-ries/linux-essentials/xx_additional_exercises/basic_unix_tools/100_solutions.md

 # Assignment Basic Unix Tools

 ## Task 1
 Take a screenshot of your Ubuntu Desktop by pressing the PrtSc butten.
-A Screenshot file has “Screenshot” in the name in Ubuntu.
+A Screenshot file has "Screenshot" in the name in Ubuntu.
 Find this file using the locate command.

 <br/>![](images/2022-08-15-15-52-03.png)

 ## Task 2
-Create a summary of all files and folder from the root folder in the file “summary”.
+Create a summary of all files and folder from the root folder in the file "summary".
 Make sure you know how look this command took to execute.

 <br/>![](images/2022-08-15-15-52-14.png)
 <br/>![](images/2022-08-15-15-52-20.png)

 ## Task 3
-Show the size of the “summary” file in human readable format
+Show the size of the "summary" file in human readable format

 <br/>![](images/2022-08-15-15-52-33.png)